Prior-free cosmological parameter estimation of Cosmicflows-4: Method

 \subsection{Likelihood}

-As mentioned above, the goal is to make a suggestion for each galaxy's (or galaxy group's) distance modulus, for the purpose of comparison with the measured value.
-Thus, the distance modulus for each entry is constructed as follows.
-First, the peculiar velocity of the constraint $i$ is computed as
+As mentioned above, the goal was to make a suggestion for each galaxy's (or galaxy group's) distance modulus, for the purpose of comparison with the measured value.
+Thus, the distance modulus for each entry was constructed as follows.
+First, the peculiar velocity of the constraint $i$ was computed as

 where $\hat{\bm{r}}$ is a unit vector pointing toward the constraint.
-Assuming that the full redshift $z$ is known with negligible uncertainty, the proposed cosmological redshift (namely the redshift just due to the Hubble expansion) is computed from the proposed peculiar velocity:
+Assuming that the full redshift $z$ is known with negligible uncertainty, we computed the proposed cosmological redshift (namely the redshift due to the Hubble expansion) from the proposed peculiar velocity,

 which is an accurate version of \cref{eq:hubble}.
-Then, the proposed physical distance $d$, is obtained by numerically integrating the following
+Then, the proposed physical distance $d$ was obtained by numerically integrating